nflux/Shiva/shiva/docs/ShivaAdmin.md

 ## Overview

-In order to handle Shiva's file management needs
+In order to handle Shiva's file management needs we created a class called ShivaAdmin whose sole purpose is to handle